Croquet: Golf croquet

 Golf croquet is played between two individuals or teams, each playing with two balls.
 The object of the game is to reach a certain number of points, typically seven, earned by being the first to run a hoop.

 The game opens by playing each ball into the lawn from the fourth (south-eastern) corner of the lawn.
 Balls must be played in order (for the primary ball colours, this is blue, red, black, and yellow), and this order of play is maintained throughout the game.
 Hoops are contested in a fixed order, with a point awarded to the owner of the first ball to pass through the hoop in the correct direction.
 After a point is awarded, all players move on to contest the next hoop.
 Balls that are played more than halfway to the next hoop before a point is scored are considered offside, and are moved to penalty areas.

 Golf croquet is the fastest-growing version of the game, owing largely to its simplicity and competitiveness.
 There is an especially large interest in competitive success among players in Egypt.
 By comparison with association croquet, golf croquet requires a smaller variety of shots and emphasises strategic skills and accurate shot-making.
 Games are shorter, balls are more likely to be hit harder, and 'jump' shots are more likely to be witnessed, where a ball is played to deliberately jump off the ground and over another ball.

-Five hoop croquet

-Five hoop croquet is a variation of Golf Croquet created to provide a simple introduction of Golf Croquet to new players.
-It follows the key principles of Golf Croquet but only plays the first 5 hoops.
-The winner is the player or team to reach a score of 3 hoops first.
-This version takes around 15 minutes to play and is normally played on a quarter size croquet lawn.
-It was originally created to be used for croquet events and is now also listed by Croquet England as a fun variation of the rules.